SkillRouter: Skill Routing for LLM Agents at Scale: Introduction

-Our contributions are threefold: \begin{enumerate}[nosep,leftmargin=*] \item On two complementary benchmarks over an ${\sim}$80K-skill pool---a 75-query expert-verified core set with Easy/Hard robustness tiers, and a 256-query supplementary set independently constructed from three skill sources---we show that full skill text is a critical routing signal (Section~\ref{sec:body_study}), and that length-controlled diagnostics and description-quality stratification argue against simple length-only or description-quality explanations. \item We present \skillrouter, a compact full-text retrieve-and-rerank pipeline built from standard IR components, and identify two training adaptations that are specifically necessary in homogeneous skill pools: false-negative filtering to handle near-duplicate skills, and listwise reranking loss to resolve fine-grained candidate competition. \item We show that the routing gains transfer to a complementary end-to-end study using the natural pool across four coding agents, and we characterize the compact pipeline's efficiency--accuracy tradeoff on a real-pool GPU serving benchmark. \end{enumerate}
+Our contributions are threefold: \begin{enumerate}[nosep,leftmargin=*] \item On two complementary benchmarks over an ${\sim}$80K-skill pool, we evaluate a 75-query expert-verified core set with Easy/Hard robustness tiers and a 256-query LLM-generated supplementary set independently constructed from three skill sources.
+We show that raw metadata omits critical body-resident routing signal (Section~\ref{sec:body_study}).
+Body-distilled metadata and matched metadata-only fine-tuning recover part, but not all, of the resulting gap. \item We present \skillrouter, a compact body-aware retrieve-and-rerank pipeline built from standard IR components, and identify two training adaptations that are specifically necessary in homogeneous skill pools: false-negative filtering to handle near-duplicate skills, and listwise reranking loss to resolve fine-grained candidate competition. \item We show that the routing gains transfer to a complementary end-to-end study using the natural pool across four coding agents, and we characterize the compact pipeline's efficiency--accuracy tradeoff on a real-pool GPU serving benchmark. \end{enumerate}